crynux-ai/genki-dama/README.md

 * Model quality: model will be evaluated by cross-validation with other datasets.
 * Data similarity: validators set higher weights to data with less similarity to encourage miners provide diversified data.

+## Dama

+We will start with a simple finetune task for proof-of-concept:
+1. Miners provide high-quality datasets to write like Shakespeare on Tiny-GPT
+2. Validators gives score on the generated output, and evaluate the data similiarty between different miners